7 Smart Ways to Make Your Wardrobe More Sustainable Without Sacrificing Style

 When it comes to jewellery, where and how it’s sourced matters.

 For investment-worthy, ethically produced jewellery, brands like Mejuri and YCL Jewels offer collections that prove sustainability and luxury can go hand in hand.
 The added bonus?
-Lab-grown diamonds often come at a lower price point, making them a smarter purchase for the long haul.
+Lab-grown diamonds are often more affordable than the real thing.

 Need help figuring out which brands are worth your money?
-Use platforms like Good On You, which rates brands based on ethical production, materials, and labour practices.
+Good On You is a great place to start.
+They rate brands based on their supply chain, materials, and labour practices.
 If a brand refuses to disclose its supply chain, consider it a red flag.

-Weddings, galas, milestone birthdays – events that demand a showstopper outfit but don’t justify an expensive, single-use purchase.
-Instead of splurging on something that’ll sit in your wardrobe for eternity, consider renting your outfit.
+Weddings, birthdays, all those big events you’d normally splash out on a new outfit for, but don’t justify an expensive, single-use purchase.
+Instead of splurging on something that’ll sit in your wardrobe for the next decade unworn.
+Rent instead.

 These days were spoilt for choice when it comes to rental fashion.
 A few of our picks that have been around for years: Glam Corner, The Volte, Dress Hire AU.
 Plus, it eliminates the guilt of an expensive impulse buy that sits unworn in your closet gathering dust.